Yuncun/AbusiveGymReminder/README.md

 * **GPS?
 Will this drain my battery?** No. The geofence does not require a persistent gps connection.

-* **The app didn't register my visit!** You can try to increase the geofence radius under settings.
-The default radius is 50 meters.
-Meanwhile, you can correct your attendance history by clicking on a day in the weekview or the history chart.
+* **The app didn't register my visit!** Check if your GPS is enabled.
+You can also adjust gym radius in preferences.
+Unfortunately, location services can sometimes be inaccurate by nature.
+Please let me know if you can't get any gym visits at all.

 * **What if I live directly on top of my gym?** This app will not work correctly.
 But at least you have that going for you.

 ## Credit

-My thanks to iSoron, for his uHabits project (the HistoryChart view) https://github.com/iSoron/uhabits

-My thanks to pavlospt for his CircleView https://github.com/pavlospt/CircleView
+My thanks to iSoron, for his uHabits project (the HistoryChart view) https://github.com/iSoron/uhabits My thanks to pavlospt for his CircleView https://github.com/pavlospt/CircleView My thanks to RobinHood for its sparkline (and a sick trading app in general) https://github.com/robinhood/spark

 ## Contributing